-The surface course shall be of a 0/6mm nominal size material to give a red colour acceptable to the Engineer in accordance with clause 10.7.7.
+The surface course shall be of a 6mm Dense Asphaltic Concrete material to give a red colour acceptable to the Engineer in accordance with clause 10.7.7.

 It shall be laid to give a nominal thickness of 20mm be fully compacted and be free from areas of segregation, cracking and roller marks.
 The finish surface shall be laid flush with the kerb.